hanabi/hanabi.github.io/docs/level-18.md

 title: Level 18 - Priority
 ---

-import ProrityBluff from '@site/image-generator/yml/level-18/prority-bluff.yml';
+import PriorityBluff from '@site/image-generator/yml/level-18/priority-bluff.yml';
 import LoadClue from '@site/image-generator/yml/level-18/load-clue.yml';
-import ProrityFinesse from '@site/image-generator/yml/level-18/prority-finesse.yml';
+import PriorityFinesse from '@site/image-generator/yml/level-18/priority-finesse.yml';
 import TrustFinesse from '@site/image-generator/yml/level-18/trust-finesse.yml';

 - Level 18 strategies should only be learned if you have 320+ games of experience with the group.